-Midlands Technical College provides corporate and continuing education opportunities and has more than 30,000 enrollments annually and is one of the largest providers of corporate and continuing education of any college in the state.
+Midlands Technical College provides corporate and continuing education opportunities and has more than 25,000 enrollments annually and is the largest provider of corporate and continuing education of any college in the state.
 Off-campus sites provide college education classes to many residents.